 “When we celebrate books, we celebrate activities – writing, reading, translating, publishing – which help individuals to raise and fulfil themselves; and we celebrate, in a fundamental way, the freedoms that make them possible.
 Books are at the intersection of some of the most essential human freedoms, primarily freedom of expression and freedom to publish.
 These are fragile freedoms.
 Faced by many challenges, from the questioning of copyright and cultural diversity to the physical threats looming over authors, journalists and publishers in many countries, these freedoms are also denied, even today, when schools are attacked, and manuscripts and books destroyed.”

 So, I thought today was a good time to remind us all of those conservation and environmental books that have had huge influences on our approach to sustainability.
-In the late 1990s, an internet book review service asked a variety of people—writers, reporters, professors and plain readers—what books they thought most influential.
+In the late 1990s, an internet book review service asked a variety of people—writers, reporters, professors and plain readers—what environmental books they thought most influential.

 There appear to be as many lists of great environmental books as there are environmental books!
 Some cover all time, some just one year.
 But going farther back than the 20th Century, and farther forward as well, a couple of clear winners need to be mentioned.
 Henry David Thoreau’s Walden was probably an early inspiration for many of us who love nature.
 And Al Gore’s Earth in the Balance had a substantial influence on modern public policy on the environment.

 Each of us could provide our own list of those books that made us sit up and take notice.
-Does yours include Dr. Seuss’ The Lorax?
-Or perhaps Paul Ehrlich’s The Population Bomb, the book that scared most of us in 1969, when it appeared.
+Does yours include Dr. Seuss’ The Lorax? (learn more about the book) Or perhaps Paul Ehrlich’s The Population Bomb, the book that scared most of us in 1969, when it appeared.
 My desire to be in nature as much as possible came early from Jean Craighead George’s young adult adventure story, My Side of the Mountain.
 And reading Rachel Carson’s The Edge of the Sea set me firmly on the path to a career as a fisheries biologist.

 But the content of my bookshelf is not the point.
 The point is that I have a bookshelf, full of books that influenced me as a conservationist.
 And so do you.
 This is not something we should take for granted.
 Freedom of expression, through a free and open press, is essential to a civilization, especially one that needs to grow and change to make a better, more sustainable world.